Designing New Worlds with Artova

 Each variation proposes a different interpretation of the interface structure, allowing designers to compare alternative approaches to layout organisation and interaction flow.

-This feature encourages experimentation and expands the range of possible design solutions during early ideation.
+This capability encourages experimentation and expands the range of possible design solutions during the early stages of ideation.

 4. Human Refinement

-Designers can edit generated layouts by adjusting component properties, spacing, typography, and structural hierarchy.
+Designers refine generated layouts by adjusting component properties, spacing, typography, and structural hierarchy.
 This ensures that human creative judgment remains central to the design process.

 Outcome

-The prompt-driven interaction model transforms interface creation from a manual construction process into a collaborative dialogue between human designers and generative systems.
+The prompt-driven interaction model transforms interface creation from a purely manual process into a collaborative dialogue between human designers and generative systems.

-By allowing ideas to move directly from language to interface structure, Worldmaker AI expands the space of possible design solutions while enabling designers to shape and refine the digital environments they create.
+By allowing ideas to move directly from language to interface structure, Artova expands the space of possible design solutions while enabling designers to shape and refine the digital environments they create.

 Core Product Features

-Together, these tools create a workflow where ideas can rapidly evolve into structured design systems.
+Together, these tools establish a workflow in which ideas can quickly evolve from conceptual descriptions into structured interface systems.

 Prompt Generation Interface